-Health and safety regulation and certification
+Health and safety laws

 This section gives an overview of the main rail-specific legislation that we enforce using our health and safety powers under the Health and Safety and Work etc. Act 1974.